varunoberoi/deepstream.io-website-old/pages/tutorials/permissioning.md

 		}
 	}

+### Validating against record data
-In the next example we'll prevent the value of 'price' for record 'fancyCar' to be set to less than 60000.
+In the next example we'll prevent the value of 'price' for record 'fancyCar' from being set to less than 60,000.
 Performing checks for specific record values can be a bit tricky for two reasons:

-Record data can be set in two different ways, depending on if the user called set the entire record, using `record.set( value )` or just a path within it, using `record.set( path, value )`. `record.set( value )` triggers an `UPDATE` operation and the `data` array will contain [ recordName, version, JSON-encoded-record ].
+* Record data can be set in two different ways, depending if the user set the entire record, using `record.set( value )` or just a path within it, using `record.set( path, value )`.<br />`record.set( value )` triggers an `UPDATE` operation and the `data` array will contain [ recordName, version, JSON-encoded-record ].<br />`record.set( path, value )` triggers a `PATCH` operation and the `data` array will contain [ recordName, version, path, typed-value ].

-	/* Prevent
-	 * This is a bit tricky since there are two ways to set a record's data *
-	 * ACTIONS.PATCH is used if only a path within the record should be changed
-	 * message.data for PATCH is an array with [ recordName, version, path, value ]
-	 * PLEASE NOTE! values for patch operations start with an extra character that
-	 * helps deepstream to identify their type later on.
-To ignore them, just use
-	 * message.data[3].substr(1)
-	 *
-	 * ACTIONS.UPDATE is used to set the entire record's data.
-	 * message.data for UPDATE is an array with [ recordName, version, data ]
-	 */
+* All deepstream messages are strings.
+To tell the server about their original datatype, the client prefixes certain values (e.g. for PATCH operations, event and rpc data) with an extra character.
+This means that `42` turns to `N42`.
+These can be converted back to their original value using `deepstream.convertTyped( value )`.

 	canPerformAction: function( username, message, callback ) {
-		// Allow every non-record message
+		// Allow every message that isn't a change to the fancy car record if(
-		if(
 			message.topic === deepstream.constants.TOPIC.RECORD &&
 			message.data[ 0 ] === 'fancyCar' && (